- HubPages Tutorials and Community»

 Is there a hiccup when no audience?

 It must be published for an audience greater than one.
 Can an author learn to write without an audience?
-If writing, then is an audience, of least one.
+If writing, then is an audience at least one.
 Yes, that audience will be critical offering a learning experience.
 Is there more?
 Today there are advantages writing on a PC or laptop:

 - With Microsoft Word, we can learn grammar and English language usage from its hints